OpenNebula/docs/source/installation_and_configuration/opennebula_services/oneflow.rst

 - ``/var/log/one/oneflow/$ID.log`` where ``$ID`` identifies the service

-Another logs are also passed to the Journald, use following command to show the logs:
+Other logs are also available in Journald, use the following command to show:

 .. prompt:: bash # auto